jonasbindrim/schachmatt/README.md

 ## Data format support

-Schachmatt can import and export chess game, position and moves in the following formats:
+Schachmatt can import and export chess games, position and moves in the following formats:

 - Forsyth-Edwards Notation (FEN)
 - Long algebraic notation (LAN)